 At the Pan Am Clinic, Canada, Austin worked for 6 months as the Orthopaedic Sports Medicine & Upper Extremity Fellow.
 Involved in all aspects of sports-related injuries (particularly knee and shoulder), he was also actively involved in the care of professional athletes and served as assistant team physician for the NHL Ice Hockey Team at home games.

 During his international fellowship experience, Austin visited renowned European and North American shoulder and sports medicine surgeons, including specialists at the Hospital for Special Surgery, New York.
 Here, he spent time with surgeons, looking after high-level professional athletes, including the New York Knicks (NBA), the USA Olympic team, and the Association of Tennis Professionals (ATP Tour).

-Austin’s extensive training enables him to provide patients the latest in minimally invasive techniques to treat common shoulder, knee and sports related conditions at a world-class level.
+Austin’s extensive training enables him to provide patients with the latest in minimally invasive techniques to treat common shoulder, knee and sports-related conditions at a world-class level.
 He understands that every patient is different and he develops tailored treatment plans based on compassion and respect for the individual.